Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-## Step 6: On Local - Commit ISLE code to git repository
+## Step 6: On Local - Commit ISLE Code to Git Repository

 * Once you have made all of the appropriate changes to your `Production` profile.
 Please note the steps below are suggestions.
 You might use a different git commit message.
 Substitute `<changedfileshere>` with the actual file names and paths.
 You may need to do this repeatedly prior to the commit message.
     * `git add <changedfileshere>`